andrew/ultimate-awesome/README.md

 - [awesome-analyzers](https://github.com/Cybermaxs/awesome-analyzers) - A curated list of .NET Compiler Platform ("Roslyn") diagnostic analyzers and code fixes.
 Everyone can contribute here!.
 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
 - [awesome-microservice](https://github.com/wanghaisheng/awesome-microservice) - A curated list of Microservice resources .
-- [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
 - [awesome-league](https://github.com/CommunityDragon/awesome-league) - A list of apps that work with the League of Legends Client & In-Game API.
 - [awesome-smarthome](https://github.com/pfalcon/awesome-smarthome) - Curated list of awesome SmartHome/Home Automation things (open and leaving users in control).
 - [awesome-stylelint](https://github.com/stylelint/awesome-stylelint) - A list of awesome Stylelint plugins, configs, etc.